BC Energy Step Code Builder Guide overview

 Section 2 (Codes), specifically the NECB category, and Section 3 (Sustainability and final project) under Sustainable Design Literacy.
 The primary reference for Section 2 NECB content is the NECB 2020 itself; the Builder Guide gives plain-language context for the same performance ideas.

 The Step Code uses performance metrics instead of prescriptive R-values and U-values.
-The core metrics are Thermal Energy Demand Intensity (TEDI), Total Energy Use Intensity (TEUI), and, for Part 9 buildings, Mechanical Energy Use Intensity (MEUI).
+The core metrics are Thermal Energy Demand Intensity (TEDI), which applies to both building parts, Total Energy Use Intensity (TEUI) for Part 3 buildings, and Mechanical Energy Use Intensity (MEUI) for Part 9 buildings.
 Airtightness targets are also part of compliance.
 The City of Vancouver adds Greenhouse Gas Intensity (GHGI) for rezoning applications.

 Yes, but only wood-frame Part 3 low- and mid-rise residential buildings over three storeys or over 600 square metres in footprint.
 Non-combustible Part 3 buildings are outside its scope.